elementor/elementor-developers-docs/src/form-actions/action-on-export.md

 }
 ```

-* **On Export** - The `on_export()` method beeing used to clear settings when exporting.
-The `$element` parameter is an array containing the data of the exported Element.
+* **On Export** - The `on_export()` method is used to clear settings when exporting.
+The `$element` parameter is an array containing the data of the exported element.

 ## Exclude Settings

-In the following example will register a new section with two controls, api key and app id.
-Then we exclude them from export:
+In the following example will register a new section with two controls - an api key and an app id.
+Then we will exclude them from the exported data:

 ```php {16,24,35-44}
 class Elementor_Test_Action extends \ElementorPro\Modules\Forms\Classes\Action_Base {